NachoColl/bws-help_DEPRECATED/README.md

-# bweb.services API Docs
+# BWS Docs

-You can browse the docs at [docs.bweb.services](http://docs.bweb.services).
+You can browse the docs at [doc.bws.ninja](https://doc.bws.ninja/).

 ## API Issues

-If you have any issue when using the API, please add a new issue here.
+If you have any issue when using this documentation, please add a new issue here.

 Pull requests are welcome!